 (4) Installation has finished.
 Deselect "...reboot Windows now." and click Finish so that you can install other items and restart your computer later.

 Windows Flash Utility (Under ATKACPI Utility)

-Installing the Windows Flash Utility for Windows XP
+Installing the Windows Flash Utility

 Insert the support CD and click Windows Flash Utility on the autorun menu to start the installation wizard.